Erich Rothe: Biography

-Rothe, whose father was a lawyer, attended Berlin's Königliches Wilhelms-Gymnasium and passed his Abitur in October 1913.
-After completing two semesters at the University of Munich, he volunteered to join the German Army in a field artillery regiment.
+Rothe, whose father was a lawyer, attended Berlin's Royal Wilhelm Gymnasium and passed his Abitur in October 1913.
+After completing two semesters at the Ludwig-Maximilians-Universität München, he volunteered to join the German Army in a field artillery regiment.
 He was wounded in the Battle of Verdun and was discharged from the German Army in December 1918.
-In 1919 he continued his mathematical studies for one semester at Technische Hochschule Berlin (now TU Berlin) and then transferred to Berlin's Friedrich-Wilhelms-Universität (Friedrich Wilhelm University, now called the Humboldt University of Berlin).
+In 1919, he continued his mathematical studies for one semester at Technische Hochschule Berlin and then transferred to the Friedrich Wilhelm University of Berlin.
 There he studied mathematics, physics, and philosophy and in 1923 passed the Lehramtsexamen qualifying him to become a Gymnasium teacher.
-From 1923 to 1926 he taught at Berlin's Mommsen-Gymnasium.
-In 1927 he received his Promotion from TU Berlin.
+From 1923 to 1926, he taught at Berlin's Mommsen-Gymnasium.
+In 1927, he received his Promotion from Technische Hochschule Berlin.
 His dissertation Über einige Analogien zwischen linearen partiellen und linearen gewöhnlichen Differentialgleichungen (About some analogies between linear partial and linear ordinary differential equations) was supervised by Erhard Schmidt and Richard von Mises.
-Rothe worked from 1926 to 1927 at the Institute of Applied Mathematics of the Friedrich Wilhelm University.
-In 1928 he married the mathematician Hildegard Ille (1899–1942).
-From 1928 to 1931 he was a Privatdozent and Assistent under Fritz Noether at the Technische Hochschule Breslau.
+Rothe worked from 1926 to 1927 at the Institute of Applied Mathematics of the Friedrich Wilhelm University of Berlin.
+In 1928, he married the mathematician Hildegard Ille (1899–1942).
+From 1928 to 1931, he was a Privatdozent and Assistent under Fritz Noether at the Technische Hochschule Breslau.
 There he received his Habilitation in 1928.
-From 1931 to 1935 he was a Privatdozent at the University of Breslau.
+From 1931 to 1935, he was a Privatdozent at the University of Breslau.
 There he received his Umhabilitation in 1931).
 During the time he held positions in Breslau, he took study leave for a year at the University of Göttingen.
-In Breslau in April 1931 Hildegard Rothe gave birth to Erhard W. Rothe.
+In Breslau in April 1931, Hildegard Rothe gave birth to Erhard W. Rothe.